geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

    Specifies the path to the Cloud-J configuration files containing information about species cross sections and quantum yields.

+.. option:: verbose

+   .. option:: false

+      Disables verbose printout from Cloud-J.  This is the default setting.

+   .. option:: true

+      Enables verbose printout from Cloud-J.  Use this option for debugging.

 .. option:: num_levs_with_cloud